What Is an ACH Payment? A Small Business Guide

 Drawbacks of ACH Payments

-Cut-off Windows for Processing
+Cutoff Windows for Processing

 While ACH payments are faster than they used to be, they still typically take longer to process than card payments.
 And, transactions need to be submitted before specific cutoff times, including:

 - 2:15 a.m.
-Eastern time for next-day ACH transactions (settlement occurs at 8:30 a.m.
-Eastern time six hours after the cutoff)
+ET for next-day ACH transactions (settlement occurs at 8:30 a.m.
+ET, six hours after the cutoff)

 Limited Operating Hours

 The ACH Network does not settle payments on weekends (or holidays) when the Federal Reserve system is closed.
-So, payments initiated on Friday or Saturday may not be settled until the following week.
+So, payments initiated Friday or Saturday may not be settled until the following week.

-Not Ideal for Point-of-Sale (POS) Transactions
+Not Ideal for Point-of-sale (POS) Transactions

 ACH payments typically require more data entry on the part of the customer—they need to enter their bank account information and, sometimes, additional information like their address.